-My designs are minimal, accessible, and responsive.
-This allows users to access these sites on a broad array of devices, adapting for optimal reading ability anywhere.
+I create interfaces that are minimal, accessible and responsive.
+This allows users to access my sites on a wide array of devices with optimal readability anywhere.

-I provide services & consultation in web design, frontend or backend development, web applications, embedded and integration projects, and applications for Mac & iOS.
+I provide services & consultation in web design, frontend or backend development, embedded and integration projects and applications for Mac & iOS.

 This fourth version of the site adds a lot of new graphic resources and interactivity while reducing the page weight by 17%.